 *SUPPORT COMMUNITY JOURNALISM*

-I am now in an industry that values my work, monetarily, self-care-wise, you name it, which are all things the journalism industry does not do internally (not to even speak of what goes on outside the workplace itself).
-Then there’s the struggles with egos, the Trump administration, elitism, and business models that can and most often do make journalism a fundamental wreck today.
-I’ll probably still occasionally post here when I have thoughts on journalism—and I do have a lot of them.
-It won’t ever really go away.
+I have transitioned to an industry that values my work–evident by compensation, healthcare, and self-care–which are all things the journalism industry does not do internally (not to mention what goes on around the industry itself, in the public eye).
+Then there’s the egos, the Trump administration, elitism, and business models that can and most often do make journalism the fundamental wreck it is today.
+I still have thoughts on, and deep cares for journalism.
+Those won’t ever really go away.

-This is what I did in with 3/4 of my years as a full-time undergraduate and one year after:
+This is what I did in with three of my four years as a full-time undergraduate and one year after:

 - Freelanced primarily with nonprofit publications South Seattle Emerald and International Examiner